 Even “fender bender” accidents frequently result in fractures, soft tissue damage and brain injuries that are not immediately revealed due to a rush of adrenaline after the accident.

 Your family doctor may not be qualified to assess or treat all injuries.
 You may have delayed symptoms or persistent pain days or weeks after the accident.
-Our personal injury attorneys can refer you to the best physicians in Tampa or your area for your particular type of injury.
+Our personal injury attorneys can refer you to the best doctors in Tampa or your area for your particular type of car accident injury.

 What Not to do After a Car Accident

-Over the years, Attorney Mike Hancock has formulated exactly what clients should do to help build their case after a car wreck.
+Over the years, Attorney Mike Hancock has formulated exactly what clients should do to help build their case after an auto accident.
 He also knows what clients should NEVER do after a car crash, whether it is the fault of someone else or their fault.
 These things could all potentially harm your case if you did not cause the accident.

 - DO NOT Leave the Scene: It might be common sense to most, but we see it time and time again. never leave the scene of an accident.